- About CCI

 1. What is the required renewal fee for CCI credentials?

-Answer: No, the CCT credential will stay inactive.
-Once a credential is inactive the Registrant must retake and pass the credentialing examination for that credential to become active.
+No, the CCT credential will stay inactive.
+Once a credential is inactive the registrant must retake and pass the credentialing examination for that credential to become active.

 3. Can I be active for one registry credential and not the other?

-Answer: Yes, if a Registrant fails to maintain the active status of a credential the only way to reactivate a credential's active status is by retaking and passing the credentialing examination.
+Yes, if a registrant fails to maintain the active status of a credential the only way to reactivate a credential's active status is by retaking and passing the credentialing examination.

 4. How can I reactivate my credential?